Frequently Asked Questions about the game of petanque

 - New York City

-What’s the difference between petanque and bocce? ▲
+What is the difference between boules, petanque and bocce? ▲

-In the United States, many more people play bocce than petanque, so when someone sees us playing petanque, the second question they usually ask (after: “What is that game?”) is: “What’s the difference between petanque and bocce?”
+In the United States, more people play bocce than petanque, so when an American sees a group playing petanque, the first question that he is likely to ask— after: “What is that game?”— is: “What’s the difference between petanque and bocce?”

 The two games are cousins.
 Bocce is Italian.
 Petanque is French.
 The rules of the games are similar, but the equipment and the way the games are played is different.

-- A bocce court is expensive to build and requires regular ongoing maintenance to stay playable.
-A petanque playing area, a “boulodrome”, costs about as much to build and maintain as a gravel pathway.
+- Because of its size and its requirement for sideboards and a smooth surface, a bocce court is expensive to build and requires regular ongoing maintenance to stay playable.
+A petanque playing area (an outdoor boulodrome) costs much less to build and maintain— basically, about as much as a gravel pathway.